Lisa Mara Batacchi lives and works in Florence (Italy).

 Her works have been displayed in many solo and collective exhibitions, among others: 2° Something Else Cairo Biennale, Murate Art District (solo show) in Florence, Manifesta12 collateral event in Palermo, Art & Globalization Pavillion during the 57th Venice Biennale, Dust space gallery in Milan, 4° Land Art Mongolia Biennale in Ulan Bator, Textile Arts Center in New York, Villa Ada in Rome, Clark House Initiative (solo show) in Bombay, Villa Pacchiani in Pisa, riss(e) Zentrum (solo show) in Varese, Mac,n museum in Pistoia.

 She is the winner, among others, of Movin’up Italian prize for young Italian artists abroad.
-In recent years she has held workshops, educational projects and collaborations with Palazzo Strozzi in Florence (IT), with ACAF Foundation in Shanghai (CN), with Siena Art Institute (IT), with Lottozero in Prato (IT).
+In recent years she has held workshops, educational projects and collaborations with Fondazione Palazzo Strozzi in Florence (IT), ACAF Foundation in Shanghai (CN), Siena Art Institute (IT) and Lottozero in Prato (IT).